Sherri (talk show)

-Sherri is an American syndicated daytime talk show hosted by actress and comedian, Sherri Shepherd.
-The show premiered on September 12, 2022, and is distributed by Debmar-Mercury, with the Fox Television Stations as its major affiliate base.
+Sherri, also known as The Sherri Show, is an American syndicated daytime talk show hosted by actress and comedian, Sherri Shepherd.
+The show aired from September 12, 2022, to May 21, 2026, and was distributed by Debmar-Mercury, with the Fox Television Stations as its major affiliate base.

 Production

-Sherri is filmed live in Chelsea Studios in New York, with two tapings a day.
-The series serves as a de facto replacement and placeholder for The Wendy Williams Show, for which Shepherd served as an interim host in much of the last portion of the thirteenth season, which showed its lowest ratings; due to personal and medical issues involving Williams.
+Sherri was filmed live in Chelsea Studios in New York, with two tapings a day.
+The series served as a de facto replacement and placeholder for The Wendy Williams Show, for which Shepherd served as an interim host in much of the last portion of the thirteenth season, which showed its lowest ratings; due to personal and medical issues involving Williams.
 Much of the production team for Wendy thus carried over to Shepherd's show, along with its existing studio re-configured with a new set design.
 In January 2023, the series was renewed for its second and third seasons through 2025.
-On March 20, 2025, it was renewed for a fourth season.
+On March 20, 2025, it was renewed for a fourth and final season.

+On February 2, 2026, it was announced that the show was being withdrawn from syndication after four seasons, with the final episode airing on May 21, 2026; however, Debmar-Mercury stated that they were seeking another outlet for the program that would be a better fit than daytime television, but this did not materialize.